 There are several wooded walking trails close to downtown, including A Quiet Place Park on Ohio Ave northeast of the ferry terminal, the PUD trails, Carpenter Lake wildlife sanctuary at Gordon Elementary and Stillwaters Environmental Center, where you can rent discovery packs with field guides, binoculars and activities for all ages.

 Golf – The award-winning White Horse Golf Club is a challenging course in an idyllic setting among old-growth fir and cedar trees.
 Relax afterward on the patio at Cedar Ridge Grill, a gorgeous place for drinks and dining.
 There’s a free shuttle from the ferry for golfers who make a reservation.

-More dining: Mossback features mouthwatering locavore cuisine and creative cocktails.
-A renovated Kingston Ale House is slated to open in May with a varied menu, karaoke and a popular deck.
-Mi Sueno Tacos y Mas offers authentic Mexican take-out near the ferry.
+Wine, Dine and Brews: If you get a hankering for delicious french-styles crepes, stop in at J’aime les Crepes.
+Mossback features mouthwatering farm-to-table cuisine and creative cocktails.
+A renovated Kingston Ale House provides a varied menu, karaoke and a popular deck.
 For hearty appetites, try a juicy burger at The Grub Hut or biscuits and gravy at Borrowed Kitchen Bakery & Farmhouse Cafe.
+Also a local favorite is Kafe Neo which serves fresh mediterranean food.
+Stop in at D’Vine Wine, a small wine bar and retail shop which specializes in boutique wines from the Pacific Northwest.
 The family-friendly Downpour Brewing serves handcrafted ales and CB’s Nuts gets raves for its tasting room, which showcases both fresh-roasted snacks and a section of the old Mariners dugout from the Kingdome.